genius-systems/gameta/docs/docs/commands/0.3/commands.md

 ### gameta cmd add

-Adds a Gameta command to the Gameta command store within the .meta file
+Adds a Gameta command to the Gameta command store within the .gameta file

 ___
 **Note**